|

 Discovering Queenstown: An Introduction

-Over the last few decades, our many visits to Queenstown have impressed on us that there are few places that can rival the sheer visual majesty of Queenstown and the surrounding Southern Lakes region, and we are always left in awe.
-Lake Wakatipu stretches out over more than 40 kilometres, and is surrounded by towering peaks, snow capped in the cooler months.
+Lake Wakatipu stretches out over more than 40 kilometres in length, and is surrounded by towering peaks, snow capped in the cooler months.
 Even flying in is an experience, and as you descend over the Southern Alps, time almost stands still, and it seems like you could reach out and touch the alps.
 In 2025, the British Insurer AllClear awarded Queenstown second place in their "The world's most beautiful airport landings".
-On the ground, it doesn't matter whether we are walking or driving, we find ourselves constantly just pausing to take it all in.
-This visual overload influences every holiday here, no matter the time of year, and it doesn't really matter what we are doing, those views are always with us.

 Each season here offers distinct experiences, so choosing the best time to visit Queenstown will align with your personal interests.